Itching in dogs: causes and treatment options

 Allergies

-• Food allergies : These occur when the dog has an allergic reaction to a certain ingredient in the food.
+• Food allergiesThese occur when the dog is allergic to a specific ingredient in the food.
 Symptoms can include itching, skin changes, and gastrointestinal problems.

-• Environmental allergies : These are allergic reactions to environmental factors such as pollen, mold or dust mites.
-Symptoms are similar to those of a food allergy and can include itching, skin changes and breathing problems.
+• Environmental allergiesThese are allergic reactions to environmental factors such as pollen, mold, or house dust mites.
+The symptoms are similar to those of a food allergy and can include itching, skin changes, and breathing problems.

-• Flea Saliva Allergy : Some dogs are allergic to the saliva of fleas, causing severe itching and skin changes.
+• flea saliva allergySome dogs are allergic to flea saliva, which leads to severe itching and skin changes.

 Parasites

-Parasites such as fleas, ticks, mites and lice can also cause itching in dogs.
+Parasites such as fleas, ticks, mites, and lice can also cause itching in dogs.
 Examples of parasitic skin diseases include:

-• Sarcoptic mange : Caused by the Sarcoptes scabiei mite, causes severe itching and skin changes, especially on the elbows and tarsi.
+• Sarcoptic mangeCaused by the Sarcoptes scabiei mite, it leads to severe itching and skin changes, especially on the elbows and tarsi.

-• Demodicosis : Caused by the Demodex canis mite, can cause itching and skin changes, especially if a secondary bacterial infection is present.
+• DemodicosisCaused by the Demodex canis mite, it can cause itching and skin changes, especially if a secondary bacterial infection is present.

 Infections

-• Malassezia dermatitis : A yeast infection of the skin that causes itching, redness, and scaling.
+• Malassezia dermatitisA yeast infection of the skin that leads to itching, redness, and scaling.

 Diagnosis of pruritus/itching in dogs

-• Skin scraping : An examination of skin samples to identify parasites such as mites.
+• Skin scraping: An examination of skin samples to identify parasites such as mites.

-• Allergy testing : Skin or blood tests to determine allergies to certain substances.
+• Allergy testsSkin or blood tests to determine allergies to certain substances.

 Relief from itching in dogs

-• Ignoring the scratching.
+• Ignore the scratching.

 The distinction between normal and pathological scratching